-2018 Board of Directors
+2019 Board of Directors

 Name: Rolli Cacchioni

 Background & Experience Mr. Cacchioni is a long-time member of Interior Savings.
-He has served our Board for a number of years, and chaired it from 1989 to 1996.
+He has served our Board for a number of years and chaired it from 1989 to 1996.
 For the past twelve years, Mr. Cacchioni has also served as a Trustee on the Central Okanagan Board of Education where he is currently Chair of the Finance and Audit Committee.
-Mr. Cacchioni is also a Director of the Kelowna Museums Society, and sits on its Finance Committee, as well as being on the Sports Legacy Committee of the Central Okanagan Sports Hall of Fame.
+Mr. Cacchioni is also a Past Director of both the Kelowna Museum Society and its Finance Committee.
+He is also on the Sports Legacy Committee of the Central Okanagan Sports Hall of Fame.

 Position: Director (Kelowna)

-• Director since: 1982
+Director since: 1982

 Current term: 2017-2020

-Current Governance & Conduct Review Committee (Chair)

-Committees: Investment & Lending Committee
+Committees: Governance & Conduct Review Committee (Chair) Investment & Lending Committee

 Other relevant Board appointments: Board of Education- School District No. 23 Central Okanagan

 Name: Ken Christian

 Background & Experience Mr. Christian has been a Credit Union member for over 50 years and has diligently served the communities of the Kamloops region in various capacities.
 He is currently Mayor of the City of Kamloops, a Director on the Thompson Nicola Regional District and Chair of the Thompson Regional Hospital District.
 Mr. Christian was elected to the Interior Savings Board of Directors in 2016.

 Position: Director (Kamloops)

 Director since: 2016

-Current term: 2016-2019
+Current term: 2019-2022

-Committees: Governance & Conduct Review Committee Human Resources Committee
+Committees: Nominations & Elections Committee (Chair) Human Resources Committee

-Other relevant Board appointments: Kamloops City Council
+Other relevant Board Kamloops City Council

+appointments:

 Name: Liza Curran

 Background & Experience Ms. Curran is a Chartered Professional Accountant with a lengthy background in both private and public practice.
 She became a member of ISCU in 1991.
-Ms. Curran has served on the Boards of The Friends of Historic Hat Creek Ranch Society, the Thompson Cariboo Minor Hockey Association, and the School Planning and Parent's Advisory Councils in School District #74.
+Ms. Curran has served on the Boards of The Friends of Historic Hat Creek Ranch Society, the Thompson Cariboo Minor Hockey Association and the School Planning and Parent's Advisory Councils in School District #74.
 Ms. Curran joined the Interior Savings Board of Directors in 2014.

 Position: Director (Ashcroft)

 Director since: 2014

-A STATE OF THE STA Current term: 2017-2020
+Current term: 2017-2020

-Current Committees: Audit & Finance Committee (Chair) Investment & Lending Committee
+Committees: Audit & Finance Committee (Chair) Investment & Lending Committee